michaelrsweet/pdfio/CONTRIBUTING.md

-All constant names are uppercase with underscores between words, e.g., `PDFIO_THIS_CONSTANT`, `PDFIO_THAT_CONSTANT`, etc.  Constants begin with the "PDFio\_" prefix to avoid conflicts with system constants.
+All constant names are uppercase with underscores between words, e.g., `PDFIO_THIS_CONSTANT`, `PDFIO_THAT_CONSTANT`, etc.  Constants begin with the "PDFIO\_" prefix to avoid conflicts with system constants.
 Private constants start with an underscore, e.g., `_PDFIO_THIS_CONSTANT`, `_PDFIO_THAT_CONSTANT`, etc.